 Having software that isn’t restaurant-like and built from the ground-up with drop-off caterers in mind is also essential.
 It’d help you review, approve, and set policies on specific menus, as necessary.

-These unique advantages are what drew Jim Lenz to HoneyCart’s catering solution.
+These unique advantages are what drew Jim Lenz to HoneyCart’s comission-free online catering software.